zakjan/objectpath/README.md

 Equality operator `==` uses strict equality, `===` in JS, `Object.equals` in Java.

-**Null vs. undefined**

-In case of non-existing property, `null` is returned.
-This is because `undefined` is a JS-only construct, it even can't be stored in JSON.

-**TODO**

-- publish to package managers (npm, Maven)
-- array slicing
-- explore if also AST visitor can be generated from an universal language

 ## Why yet another library?

 Other libraries are either missing more advanced extracting features or don't have consistent implementation across multiple languages.